Boost Documents for Specific Keywords

 The list of boosted documents can quickly spiral into a maintenance nightmare.
 In such scenarios, instance users can resort to Boosted Documents where they can look up boosted documents, change their rank, and add more keyword to the boosting.

-After making the changes, click Compare & Save and then Apply Changes.
+After making the changes, click Test Your Tuning and then Save the settings.

 Boosted Queries